 4. To set the number of digits that follow the decimal point in the output data, enter a value for Decimal Precision.

-5. Enter an output filename and directory, then click OK.
+5. Enter an output filename and directory, then click OK

-Save File as ArcView Raster
+Save Raster As ArcView Raster

 This option saves output data to ArcView raster (.bil) format file, including the associated .hdr and .stx files.
 The output file does not contain datum and ellipsoid information.